senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 local Docker registry on the non-airgapped machine.
 On the non-airgapped system:

-1. Using the `source` command, identify versioned docker images.
+1. Identify versioned docker images using the `source` command.
    Example:

     ```console